What is a Fixed Mindset? Definition, Examples & Comparison

 10. Believing that your personality and natural abilities are far more important than the effort you put into something or how long you’ve been practicing/training.

-13. Worrying too much about what other people will say or think if you fail in front of them, rather than just going for it and dealing with their reaction later.
+12. Caring about what others think about you a lot more than necessary Worrying too much about what other people will say or think if you fail in front of them, rather than just going for it and dealing with their reaction later (if they even have one).

-15. Believing that you have to be good at something before even starting.
+14. Believing that you have to be good at something before even starting.

-16. Thinking of a specific task as being beneath you because your mind is already made up about its insignificance or simplicity.
+15. Thinking of a specific task as being beneath you because your mind is already made up about its insignificance or simplicity.

-17. Thinking of failure as being an end-all-be-all in any particular endeavor (when failure is always just a stepping stone on the way to success).
+16. Thinking of failure as being an end-all-be-all in any particular endeavor (when failure is always just a stepping stone on the way to success).

-18. Assuming that other people are more talented or intelligent than you are.
+17. Assuming that other people are more talented or intelligent than you are.

-19. Not having a genuine interest in learning from others who were in their shoes because they believe that knowledge is fixed and can’t really change.
+18. Not having a genuine interest in learning from others who were in their shoes because they believe that knowledge is fixed and can’t really change.

-Benefits of a Fixed Mindset
+Benefits of a fixed mindset

 Having a fixed mindset is not all bad.
-There are some ‘advantages’ that people with a fixed mindset will bring up in relation to this type of mindset.
+There are some ‘advantages’ of having this type of mindset.
+Here are some of them [5]:

 A fixed mindset gives you a sense of belonging